arantir123/MCGLPPI/README.md

 4. As a reference of the corresponding pre-training scripts in the original scale, we also clone the original ones in this repository (in siamdiff, original link: https://github.com/DeepGraphLearning/SiamDiff/tree/main).

 __Step3.
-Downstream protein complex overall property predictions based on w/ or w/o pre-trained CG graph encoder.__
+Downstream complex overall property predictions based on w/ or w/o pre-trained CG graph encoder.__

+__dG predictions based on the PDBbind strict dimer dataset__

 ## Quick start ##